How to Build Self Esteem

 THE GOOD NEWS:

 Fortunately, you can change your thinking and determine your own feelings about yourself.
 This is why it is possible to build your sense or worth and improve it permanently.
-If you take the time to learn how to build self-esteem and actually take the relevant steps, you can enjoy good self-worth for the rest of your life.
+If you take the time to learn how to build self esteem and actually take the relevant steps, you can enjoy good self esteem for the rest of your life.

 Usually there's a difference between thinking that something is the case and it being the case; just because we think something doesn't mean that what we think is true.
 If someone thinks, for example, that he or she is the most terrific person on planet Earth, this does not mean that other people agree!